-- 1. If you are not requesting any consultant expenses move to the next section and skip the below steps. - 2.
+- 1. Click "No consultant expenses requested" if you are not requesting any consultant expenses. - 2.
 Name.
 Enter requested name of consultant-expense. - 3.
 Base cost.
 Enter cost for the specific consultant-expense.
 The cost should be broken down to the lowest form. - 4.
 Qty.
-Enter the quantity. - 5.
-Subtotal.
+Enter the quantity.

+- 5. Subtotal.
 Automatically calculates (base cost times quantity). - 6.
 Description.
 Enter the consultant-expense request with a description and justification for why the consultant-expense is necessary for the success of the project (limited to 1,000 characters).
 Provide any additional calculations that make up the base cost. - 7.
 Add item.
-Click to add additional consultant expense requests (repeat steps 2 through 6).
+Click to add additional consultant expense requests (repeat steps 2 through 6). - 8.
+Delete.
+Click to delete an item. - 9.
+Click "next" to move to section 14.G.
+If any required fields are unanswered, they will be flagged with warning messages.